martinapugliese/martinapugliese.github.io/_pages/quotes.md

 > The problem with borders, I was beginning to realize, isn't that they are monstrous, offensive and unnatural constructions.
 The problem with borders is the same as the problem with evil that Hannah Arendt identified: their banality.
 We subconsciously accept them as part of the landscape - at least those of us privileged by them, granted meaningful passports - because they articulate our deepest, least exalted desire, for prestige and permanence, order and security, always at the cost of someone or something else.<br>
 -- K Harris, "Lands of lost borders"

+> It has happened to choruses of encouragement from the West, primarily from Silvio Berlusconi, who appears to have fallen in love with Putin.
+He is Putin’s main European champion, but Putin also enjoys the support of Blair, Schroeder and Chirac, and receives no discouragement from the transatlantic junior Bush.<br>
+-- A Politkovskaya, "Putin's Russia" (on the West and the rise of Putin, 2004 elections)

 > "Maybe everyone is too rich.
 I have noticed that there is no dissatisfaction like that of the rich.
 Feed a man, clothe him, put him in a good house, and he will die of despair."<br>
 -- J Steinbeck, "East of Eden"